Ademsk1/Ademsk1/README.md

 - 🏗️ Infrastructure
 - 🖥️ all things code!

 Mainly work on JavaScript, TypeScript and Python.
+Learning C++ in my spare time :D

 Physics fanatic 🛰️ , check out my repos on orbital simulations in Python, or my Tomographic imaging Repo 😄